Noovolari/leapp/.github/PROJECT_STRUCTURE.md

 window.<unique_name> = require('your-library');
 ```

-- Now go to the **native-service.ts** and add your new library mimicking the other ones in the page:
+- Now go to the **electron.service.ts** and add your new library mimicking the other ones in the page:

 ```html
 protected <unique_name>: any;